Zedx07/InsightAI.news/README.md

 ## Overview

-InsightAI.news is a sophisticated Retrieval-Augmented Generation (RAG) system that provides intelligent answers to news-related queries.
-The system features advanced caching mechanisms, configurable TTL (Time To Live) settings, and automatic cache warming for optimal performance.
+InsightAI.news is a RAG system that provides intelligent answers to news-related queries.
+The system features caching , configurable TTL settings, and automatic cache warming.

 ## Features